abhishek-kumar-code/Redfish_Public/Specification.md

 ### Eventing

-This section covers the REST-based mechanism for subscribing to and receiving event messages.
+This clause covers the REST-based mechanism for subscribing to and receiving event messages.

 The Redfish service requires a client or administrator to create subscriptions to receive events.
 A subscription is created when an administrator sends an HTTP POST message to the URI of the subscription resource.
 This request includes the URI where an event-receiver client expects events to be sent, as well as the type of events to be sent.
 The Redfish service will then, when an event is triggered within the service, send an event to that URI.